-Today, possessing leadership skills are becoming even more desired within organisations and stands as one of the key elements to being employed.
+Today, possessing leadership skills is becoming even more desired within organizations and stands as one of the key elements to being employed.

 But what truly is the meaning of ‘leadership’, and what sets it apart from being a mere ‘boss’?
 The terms ‘boss’ and ‘leader’ are often found to be used interchangeably.

 However, to be given a position of authority does not necessarily equate to becoming a leader.
 Managers, supervisors, and CEOs all have a responsibility to demonstrate leadership.

 A boss is a person of authority who is in charge of an organization’s processes.
 Their responsibility is to communicate orders to workers to complete required tasks.
 By contrast, leaders are those who inspire their teams to achieve their individual and shared goals.